17th-century Tulip Mania is alive and well—on the blockchain

 Before the artist Anna Ridler started working with the blockchain, she says, “it seemed that there was almost an uncanny dullness to it—blandly sleek tech bros droning on about ‘distributed ledgers’ and ‘decentralized autonomous organizations.'”

-It makes some sense, as Ridler, who frequently works with other tech, like AI and machine learning, points out.
-“Ethereum is essentially just a very complicated way to automate contract resolution, which is very tough material to make art out of,” she explains.
+It makes some sense, as Ridler, who frequently works with other tech, like AI and machine learning, points out: “Ethereum is essentially just a very complicated way to automate contract resolution, which is very tough material to make art out of,” she explains.
 “Other parts of the current conversation around technology, like AI, have all sorts of cultural history behind them that can be mined for ideas, but with blockchain there’s almost none of that.”

 The fact that the blockchain is sort of, well, boring, posed a challenge: Is it even possible to make compelling art with it?